tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Categories Description Add/README.md

   * Site-wide

-    * Use this option if you have multiple store pages where you want to have this effect.
+    * Use this option if you have multiple pages where you want to have this effect.

     * Add code from file **[store page list categories description add.html][6]** to Website > Pages > Website Tools > Code Injection > FOOTER.
-Refer to [Add code to code injection][8].
+Refer to [Add code to code injection][8] for details.

 * Add a section to the store page list as the last section.